Best Advice from OB-GYNs: How to Handle Summer Heat at the End of a Pregnancy

 • Remembering to apply a mineral-based 30 SPF or higher sunscreen 20 minutes before you go outside.

-• Avoiding going outside or stay in the shade if outdoor temperatures exceed 90 degrees Fahrenheit.
+• Avoid going outside or stay in the shade if outdoor temperatures exceed 90 degrees Fahrenheit.

 • Avoiding swelling by elevating feet whenever possible.